 These new channels are then used to signal new channels.
 The server is unaware of who is connected to whom and the paths through which requests are routed.

-This means that when you use the scrambler program my server has no way of finding out who originated each request as we cannot know which client is connected to which.
+This means that when you use the scrambler program my server has no way of finding out who originated each request as we cannot know which client is connected to which as the algorithms are stochastic.
 We can keep and publish logs if we had to.
 They are useless.
 The problem is that many proxies or VPN providers can be hacked into or forced to secretly record and hand over logs.
 If history has taught us anything it is that anything can be leaked.
 It is better that the data is never even generated in the first place.

 When you connect you are given a set of connections as represented in the below diagram where you are the client and the connections are webRTC connections.